 - Create a detailed business plan outlining your service, pricing, and financial situation and goals.

 - Develop your marketing plan and promotional materials.

-- Create a system for getting testimonials and referrals, which is the best way to get new client for little marketing investment.
+- Create a system for getting testimonials and referrals, which is the best way to get new clients for little marketing investment.

 - Consider doing organization seminars or training either in-person or through online webinars or e-courses.
-It can be a way to show off your expertise, generate extra income, as well as garner new clients.
+It can be a way to show off your expertise and generate extra income, as well as garner new clients.

-- Do sample projects for those you know, and showcase them with before-and-after photos to be used in a physical and online portfolio.
+- Do sample projects for those you know, and showcase them with before-and-after photos to be used in physical and online portfolios.

 - Develop good networking skills to lure customers and subcontractors you can trust.